teuben/dc2019/README.md

 # *Improving Image Fidelity on Astronomical Data: Radio Interferometer and Single-Dish Data Combination* (DC2019)

-This is the material for the [DC2019](https://www.lorentzcenter.nl/lc/web/2019/1179/info.php3?wsid=1179&venue=Oort) workshop.
-We plan to have all scripts, code, documentation, and presentations here, but our data are typically large and we will supply URLs from where you can download them from.
+This was the material we used for the [DC2019](https://www.lorentzcenter.nl/lc/web/2019/1179/info.php3?wsid=1179&venue=Oort) workshop.
+We planned to have all scripts, code, documentation, and presentations here, but our data are typically large and we will supply URLs from where you can download them from.
+Some scripts were taking from other projects, and may not be maintained here so well.

 ## Combination Techniques